h4writer/droneshowcreator/docs/discription_edit_actions.rst

     - Relative yaw

-      *xxxxxxxxxxxxxxxxxxxxxxxt*
+      *With relative yaw you can enter the number of degrees by which the drones rotate around their axis.
+With the slider you can turn this function on or off.*

     - Keyframes

-      * With a keyframe you can add a movement or application to your layout.
+      * With a keyframe you can add a movement or application to your design.
 On the basis of a start and end point, you can place this application on the timeline of your clip or scene and move it as desired.
 Between these two points the action (yaw) will be active. *

 5.2.2 Lights

-*Here you will find all light effects and color options that you can apply to your layout.*
+*Here you will find all light effects and color options that you can apply to your design.*

   5.2.2.1 Colorize